DagimDev/reactjs-learning/API-Integration-in-React/3-types_of_API.md

             record in the database), POST (creates a new record in the database), PUT (changes a record's information in the database) and DELETE (removes a record from the database).
+        CRUD: CRUD is an acronym for the four fundamental database commands a user can perform on a set of data.
+These are CREATE (to create a new record in the database), READ (to read information from a record in the database), UPDATE (to change a record's information in the database) and DELETE (to remove a record from the database).